DerSchmale/array-utils/README.md

 - `shuffle`: Randomizes the order of the elements in the array.
 - `createWith`: Creates a new array of a given length and initializes every element using the return value of a callback function.
+- `pickRandom`: Returns a random element from the array.